A young man with curly hair saying hello

 Italian Greetings

 Greetings are among the most commonly used words in any language.
-That’s why they’re one of the first things you need to learn.
-In this lesson, you’ll discover how to say hello and good morning in Italian.
-By the end, you'll be able to greet others like a native speaker.
+That’s why they’re one of the first things you need to learn when studying a new language.
+In this lesson, you’ll discover how to say hello, good morning, and other everyday greetings in Italian.
+By the end, you'll be able to greet others like a native speaker and understand the nuances between formal and informal expressions.

 How to Say Hello in Italian